 The tax-free allowance was introduced as of the 2010 tax assessment.
 All natural entities with any type of operational income can claim this tax allowance whether they determine their profit by means of statement of revenues and expenditures or balance calculation.
 Its implementation provided entrepreneurs with compensation equivalent to the tax concession of the 13th and 14th salary of employees.

-The tax-free allowance amounts to a maximum of 13% of the profit; it is made up of a basic tax allowance for profits of up to EUR 30,000 and beyond that of an investment-based tax allowance.
+The tax-free allowance amounts to up to 13% of the profit; it is made up of a basic tax allowance for profits of up to EUR 30,000 and beyond that of an investment-based tax allowance.

 Analogous to the solidarity levy on special payments of upper-tier employees, the amount of the investment-based tax allowance is limited from 2013 onwards through scaled percentages: